tarantool/doc/doc/reference/reference_lua/box_error/custom_type.rst

     base_type: CustomError
     ...

+Since version :doc:`2.4.2 </release/2.4.2>`,
-You can also use a format string to compose an error message for the ``'CustomError'`` type.
+you can also use a format string to compose an error message for the ``'CustomError'`` type:

 .. code-block:: lua